crystall1nedev/OpenCore-Legacy-Patcher/docs/SONOMA-DROP.md

 ::: details Support for the T1 Security chip (Resolved in 1.1.0 and newer)

-Sonoma has removed support for T1 chips found in most 2016 and 2017 Macs.
+Sonoma has removed support for T1 chips found in the 2016 and 2017 MacBook Pros with Touch Bar.
 Therefore on these systems, the following will not function:

 * Enable or disable FileVault
 * Open the Password Settings window